 Owning your own home is the Kiwi dream.
 KiwiSaver can help to bring that dream closer to reality.

 If you have been in KiwiSaver, or a complying superannuation fund, for at least three years you may be able to use your KiwiSaver towards the deposit or the payment for settlement of a house in New Zealand.
+However, $1,000 plus any amount transferred from an Australian complying superannuation scheme must remain in your account.

 You may also be eligible for a one-off contribution from Housing New Zealand through the HomeStart grant.